 Designed to prepare the next generation of global leaders, Schwarzman Scholars is the first scholarship created to respond to the geopolitical landscape of the 21st century.
-Whether in politics, business, or science, the success of future leaders around the world will depend upon an understanding of China’s role in global trends.
-The program gives the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a one-year Master’s Degree in Global Affairs, with concentrations in one of the following disciplines: public policy, economics and business, and international studies, at Tsinghua University in Beijing—one of China’s most prestigious universities.
-The concentration gives students an opportunity to focus on aspects of global affairs they may not have previously studied.
+Every year, a new class is selected to represent the world’s next generation of leaders — high-caliber individuals with open minds and limitless potential who will serve to deepen understanding between China and the rest of the world.
+The program gives the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a one-year Master’s Degree in Global Affairs at Tsinghua University in Beijing—one of China’s most prestigious universities.
 Those selected will have demonstrated their potential to not only benefit from but also contribute to the Schwarzman Scholars program.

 Please see the program website for specific eligibility requirements.